-^{1 100%} directly held by an executive of BPI S.A., Mr. Eric HENRY and close relatives
+- 1 100% directly held by an executive of BPI S.A., Mr. Eric HENRY and close relatives - 2 Transactions are under normal terms and conditions, and considered as independent third-party transactions

 15 ACCOUNTING FOR LEASES

 The Companies have various lease agreements whereby the Companies act both as a lessee and a lessor.